tebe6502/mad-pascal-en-mkdocs/docs/procedures-functions.md

 ## [Procedure](https://www.freepascal.org/docs-html/ref/refch14.html#x173-19500014)

-**MP** allows up to 8 parameters to be transferred to the procedure.
+**Mad-Pascal** allows up to 8 parameters to be transferred to the procedure.
 There are three ways to pass parameters - by value, constant `CONST` and variable `VAR`.
 It is possible to use the `OVERLOAD` modifier to overload procedures.

 Available procedure modifiers: `OVERLOAD` `ASSEMBLER` `FORWARD` `REGISTER` `INTERRUPT` `PASCAL`.